The Toom Interface Via Coupling: The Main Coupling and Dynamics on Z

-\begin{enumerate} \item \textbf{Mixing Time Bounds on $\Omega[N]$:} For each ${\xi} \in \Om[N]$, the coupling construction yields a process $\sigma^{\xi}_t=\sigma^{\xi}_t(\om) $ $\bbP$-a.s.\ that is a version of the process on $\Om[N]$ started from the point measure $\delta_{\xi}$.
-This immediately implies \Cref{L:Mix}: \begin{proof}[Proof of \Cref{L:Mix}:] One crucial observation regarding the dynamics of our coupling that it "pushes discrepancies to the right".
+As explained in the introduction, a crucial property of our coupling is that it pushes discrepancies to the right.
+Let us formalize this statement.
 Let $\tau_1$ be the first arrival on site $1$ and for all $j \geq 2$ let $\tau_j$ be the first arrival on site $j$ after $\tau_{j-1}$.
-Because we are looking at the process with a wall to the left of site $1$, once $\tau_1$ occurs, the value of $\sigma^{{\xi}}_t(1)$ is independent of ${\xi}$ for all $t > \tau_1$.
-By induction, the same is true for all $\{(j, \tau_j): j \leq N\}$.
-Therefore, if we define
+Because we are looking at the process with a wall to the left of site $1$, once $\tau_1$ occurs, the value of $\sigma^{\phi}_t(1)=\sigma^{\psi}(1)$ for all $t \ge \tau_1$.
+By induction, the same is true for all $\{(j, \tau_j): j \leq L\}$.
+The theorem is proved by observing that $ \tau_L$ is the time it takes for the $L$'th arrival of a Poisson point process which has rate $1$. \end{proof}